-6.1.8.3 LDO GOOD
+6.1.8.3 LDO_GOOD

 This signal connects to the RTC_PORZn signal, RTC power on reset.
+The small n indicates that the signal is an active low signal.
+Word processors seem to be unable to put a bar over a word so the n is commonly used in electronics.
 As the RTC circuitry comes up first, this signal indicates that the LDOs, the 1.8V VRTC rail, is up and stable.
 This starts the power up process.